Tahaaitabi/frontend-mentor-social-media-links-profile-challenge/README.md

 # Frontend Mentor - Social links profile

-This one was pretty straight fowrard challenge.
+This one was pretty straight forward challenge.
 I used CSS Grid and Flexbox to get the layout I needed.

-The only bit I found a bit tricky was the image but after a few YT tutorials I managed to get the desired effect.
+The only bit I found tricky was the image but after a few YT tutorials I managed to get the desired effect.

 I worked off the JPEG image that was provided with this challenge and used rem units.